-While community financial institutions are recognizing the value of digital transformation, the results gleaned from the survey show that there is significant room for improvement for more efficiency, automation, and reduction in manual processes.
+While financial institutions are recognizing the value of digital transformation, the results gleaned from the survey show that there is significant room for improvement for more efficiency, automation, and reduction in manual processes.
 Among the findings:

 - 46% said their financial institutions take at least five weeks to close a commercial loan.
 That figure includes many institutions (16% of respondents) requiring eight weeks or more.

 - Entering the same data repeatedly was cited as the largest obstacle in the commercial lending process by 35%.
 Nearly two-thirds of respondents said their financial institution re-enters the same data point for a loan in another field or system up to five times, and one in four reported entering the data at least six times.

 - 33% said gathering documents efficiently and consistently is the largest obstacle in their institution’s commercial lending process.
 This was also the most frequently identified top obstacle from respondents in Abrigo’s 2020 survey.

 - Asked about their biggest headache related to ticklers, the documents required for every loan file, 65% of respondents said it is tracking and following up on missing items.
 Only 17% of respondents said their institution uses automation for ticklers.

 “Process automation is incredibly important in today's lending environment,” said Brandon Quinones, Abrigo’s Director of Client Education.
 “Speed and consistency will make or break a deal, so putting a system in place to drive that automation—enabling financial institutions to spend less time on redundant data entry or requests and more time on value-add activities—is something industry leaders recognize as no longer just an option for their business.”